Recovering Fine-Grained Code Change Rationale from Multiple Software Artifacts: Investigating Code Change Rationale Components in Software Artifacts

-Understanding the rationale behind code changes requires examining information that is distributed across multiple software artifacts.
-Prior researches on rationale source have shown that developers document rationale infomation in a wide range of artifacts, including commit messages~\cite{dhaouadi2024ICPCRationaleDataset}, issue reports~\cite{Rastkar:ICSE13, Jiuang2024ASE}, emails~\cite{Di2019TSE}, code comments~\cite{pascarella2019classifying, Rani2021JSSCOMMENTTYPE}.
+Understanding the rationale behind code changes requires examining information that is distributed across multiple software artifacts associated with those changes.
+Prior research on rationale sources has shown that developers document rationale information in a wide range of artifacts, including commit messages~\cite{dhaouadi2024ICPCRationaleDataset}, issue reports~\cite{saha2025decoding,Rastkar:ICSE13, Jiuang2024ASE}, emails~\cite{Di2019TSE}, and code comments~\cite{pascarella2019classifying, Rani2021JSSCOMMENTTYPE}.
 Informal communication channels such as mailing lists~\cite{Sharma:ICSE21, bi2021JSSarchitecture}, discussions on forums and Q\&A sites~\cite{zhou2025using} and chat discussions~\cite{Alkadhi:SANER18} have also been shown to contain rationale, including arguments and design decisions, although such information is often unstructured and difficult to systematically extract and link to specific code changes.

 Despite this diversity of sources, most existing work focuses on individual artifact types in isolation, leaving limited understanding of how rationale is distributed, complemented, and reconstructed across artifacts.
-To address this gap, we adopt a multi-artifact perspective and systematically collect artifacts that capture different aspects of rationale information \ie \goal, \need, \alternative \etc
+To address this gap, we adopt a multi-artifact perspective and systematically collect artifacts that capture different aspects of rationale information, \ie rationale components such as a change's \goal, \need, and \alternative.